9876537/Amun-Customized/README.md

 In this repository, I have made modifications and enhancements to the Amun Honeypot to improve its functionality and extend its capabilities.

 ## Features
-- add windows shell for emulated vulnerable Telnet service -
+- change the emulated shell in vulnerable Telnet service to windows shell.
+-
 -
 -